erisemberg/CoV-immune/README.md

 # CoV-immune

-NOTE 3/20/26: this repo is in progress
+NOTE 4/1/26: this repo is in progress.
+All code and data to generate results are present, but container / workflow testing is ongoing.

 Environment prep
 -----------------------